How to buy Blaze International (BLZ) shares

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Blaze International's is 2.106.
 This would suggest that Blaze International's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Blaze International overview

-Blaze International Limited, together with its subsidiaries, explores for and develops mineral properties in Australia.
-It primarily explores for gold deposits.
-The company primarily holds interests in the Kirkalocka, Leonora, and Thundelarra projects located in Murchison District of Western Australia.
-Blaze International Limited was incorporated in 1996 and is based in Subiaco, Australia.
+Blaze Minerals Limited, together with its subsidiaries, explores for and develops mineral properties.
+The company primarily explores for nickel and gold deposits.
+It holds portfolio of projects located in Western Australia.
+The company was formerly known as Blaze International Limited and changed its name to Blaze Minerals Limited in July 2021.
+Blaze Minerals Limited was incorporated in 1996 and is based in Subiaco, Australia.

 Frequently asked questions